owlbarn/tutorial/book/diffequation/README.md

 $$y_1^{''}(t) = -\frac{y_1}{r^3},$$ {#eq:diffequation:twobody}

 where $r=\sqrt{y_0^2 + y_1^2}$.
-These are a second-order ODEs, and to make it solvable using our tool, we need to make them into a first-order explicit ordinary differential equation system:
+This is a second-order ODE system, and to make it solvable using our tool, we need to make it into a first-order explicit ordinary differential equation system:

 $$y_0^{'} = y_2,$$
 $$y_1^{'} = y_3,$$